jimbarrett27/website/app/static/blogPosts/chessBot.md

 It's good to see that there's plenty of room for improvement, so this model is going to be a good baseline to build off of.
 A lot of the draws are repetitions where the bot starts making random moves because none of its moves look any better to the depth 1 search I've hard coded, so a better search function will be the next step.

-I have also thought up an extra fun rule I can add to the bot to stick with the theme;
+I have also thought up an extra couple of fun rules I can add to the bot to stick with the theme;

 * On wednesdays we wear pink - keep track of the move number modulo 7 to represent the days of the week.
 On the 3rd day, the queen must wear pink (but she can't), so she can't sit with us, so she has to move.
+* She doesn't even go here - When a pawn promotes, she just has a lot of feelings, but for the rest of the game she can't reenter the promotion rank.

+# Bot 3 - A better search function

+Only having the engine look to depth 1 is obviously not ideal, since the bot will often miss even relatively simple mate in twos.
+However, the search space quickly blows up if one tries to search any deeper than that.
+There are a few things I want to implement for this bot;

+* Arbitrary calculation depth - Depth 1 is hard coded, the bot needs to traverse the tree as far as it needs
+* Evaluation caching - as it is coded now, the bot looks at positions multiple times, so it makes sense to save on computation and cache the results
+* Early stopping - if a move chain looks shit, don't go any deeper
+* I'm a pusher - move chains involving pawns are always evaluated to maximum depth

+I'll do these in order.